![]() |

 This seal impression is listed on the Personal Seals page (685-22c) since that is the concensus among scholars.
 However, this unique seal (found in stratum 5 of En Gedi) contains an icon tremendously similar to that of the 2-winged LMLK seals (compare to Type S2DR in particular), & its inscription may be interpreted as either "Belonging to Nera" (like personal seals 686, 687, & 688) or "Belonging to the lord" in Aramaic that may be referring to a foreign (i.e., non-Judean) ruler such as Nebucadnezzar, king of Bablylon or a Judean governor such as Gedaliah (2Kings 25:22).
-Note: Both the 2nd (M or N) & 4th (A or T) letters are unclear, so it could be read as LMRA, LNRA, LMRT, or LNRT.
-Photos of impression & restored jar fragment below are from IEJ vol. 45 #1 (published by The Israel Exploration Society), in which Gabriel Barkay discusses the reasons why it should be interpreted as a personal seal in the same typological family of LMLK seals instead of a successor to the LMLK seals during a later era: ![]() Note: This impression also appears in:
+However, both the 2nd (M or N) & 4th (A or T) letters are unclear, so it could be read as LMRA, LNRA, LMRT, or LNRT.
+If this latter reading is correct, Pieter Gert van der Veen has translated it as "Belonging to Nurat", possibly a high-ranking woman involved in the production of balsam perfume, the resin of which may have been imported to Judah from southwest Arabia.
+Photos of impression & restored jar fragment below are from IEJ vol. 45 #1 (published by The Israel Exploration Society), in which Gabriel Barkay discusses the reasons why it should be interpreted as a personal seal in the same typological family of LMLK seals instead of a successor to the LMLK seals during a later era: Note: This impression also appears in:

 |